mathieubouhelier/mathieubouhelier/README.md

 7. ### Two micro service, 2 factors authentification and a basic CRUD - 01/2021 (Technical test)

-This is a project to respond to a **technical test** during a recruiting process to develop two micro service, one is about 2 factors authentification and the second one is a basic CRUD
+This is a project to respond to a **technical test** during a recruiting process to develop two micro service, one is about 2 factors authentification and the second one is a basic CRUD<br />
 **Tecnology used**: JWT, Nodejs, Express, MySQL, REST, API, Swagger, Tests, 2 environements (Local Development & Production) <br />

 <br />